 Dear Bud: The leaf stains are caused by tannins, the same type of compounds that are found in grapes and make wine taste “dry.”
 Tannin stains on outdoor concrete may not permanent, but they can be difficult to remove.
 Fresh stains often go away on their own, provided they are exposed to the powerful bleaching action of the sun.
 Fresh stains are easier to remove than older stains.
 Powdered detergents that contain bleaching agents that remove organic stains like food, blood and plant material can effectively clean old, stubborn stains from concrete surfaces, according to Concrete Network.

 Here are the steps to follow, making sure you have placed a tarp over nearby plants to protect them from cleaning products.
 Always test a small, inconspicuous area of the concrete before you apply the cleaner to the stain:

-- First start by washing leaf debris from the concrete with a power washer.
+- Start by washing leaf debris from the concrete with a power washer.

 - Then apply Cascade powdered dishwasher detergent to the stain while the concrete is still damp.
 Let the detergent sit for a few minutes.

 - Next scrub the stain with a stiff non-metal brush.